Badgerati/Pode/README.md

 To use authentication in Pode there are two key commands: `auth use` and `auth check`.

-* `auth use` is used to setup an auth type (basic/form/custom); this is where you specify the auth type, a validator script (to check the user exists in your storage), any options, and if using a custom type a parser script (to parse headers/payloads to pass to the validator).
+* `auth use` is used to setup an auth type (basic/form/custom); this is where you specify a validator script (to check the user exists in your storage), any options, and if using a custom type a parser script (to parse headers/payloads to pass to the validator).
 An example:

     ```powershell
     Server {